Vlad19061978/local_manifests/README.md

 # .repo_local_manifests
-Local manifests for LG G2 CAF CM12.1 source
+Local manifests for LG G2 CM12.1 source

  You can change it to whatever repo you want.
 Just clone it to: ./repo/local_manifests in your CM source directory.